Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 The ROM is an important variable in strength training and performing strength training exercises with a full range of motion allows the muscle to reach its full potential.
 This results in a maximal activation that subsequently leads to increased hypertrophy rates.23

-For example, exercises like the barbell bench press should have a bench press bar path that has the bar touch a tad below the pecs, for lifters wondering where should the bar touch on bench press.
+For example, exercises like the barbell bench press should have a bench press bar path that has the bar touch a tad below the pecs, for lifters wondering about the bar should touch on the bench press.
 This allows for the pecs to get a stretch to completely activate the muscle fibers.

 Reps in Reserve (RIR)

-Lifters should allow for 3-4 reps in reserve on the push day exercises.
+Lifters should allow for 3-4 reps in reserve on the pushing movements.
 Reps in reserve is the number of reps that a lifter has remaining in an exercise before reaching technical failure—studies have shown when strength training programs are done this way, that is having 3-4 repetitions in reserve at moderate to high loads, there is a significant increase in muscle growth.24

 While it is good to go to failure in strength training every now and then, it should not be done all the time, as it could lead to overtraining and increase the risk for injury.